Sienci-Labs/Resources/vortex/vx-second-project.md

 Congrats!
 Your material is in place, let’s turn it into stock we can use for our roughing pass now.

-<h3>Rotary Surfacing</h3>
+### Rotary Surfacing

 Now it’s time to turn that square stock down to a cylinder and reduce the strain on our end mill for the roughing pass.
-We will be using a <strong>¼ inch upcut end mill</strong> for turning stock, as it's the most efficient.
+We will be using a <b>¼ inch upcut end mill</b> for turning stock, as it's the most efficient.
 Fire up gSender and focus on the Rotary tab.

 <img class="nar aligncenter wp-image-5841 size-full" src="https://resources.sienci.com/wp-content/uploads/2023/08/Rotary-Surfacing.jpg" alt="" width="517" height="309" />